Ida Ellen (Farabee) Taylor was born on April 26, 1864 in Sparta, Washington County, PA, the daughter of Spencer and Nancy (Minor) Farabee.

 Lizzie outlived him by four years, and passed away in 1957, at the age of 74.
 They rest together for eternity at Oak Forest Cemetery with many of Frank's extended relatives.

-Adopted niece Esther Anna (Jones) Hixenbaugh (1904-1998) was born in 1904.
-She married Clarence E. "Dutch" Hixenbaugh (1905- ? ), the son of Lewis Wetzel and Beezie Bartrug Nixenbaugh.
-They resided in Amity, Washington County, PA for many years before relocating to Hundred.
+Adopted niece Esther Anna Jones (1904-1998) was born in 1904 and was rendered motherless when she was but 10 years of age.
+She was taken into the home of an uncle and aunt, Frank and Lizzie Taylor.
+Esther married Clarence E. "Dutch" Hixenbaugh (1905- ? ), the son of Lewis Wetzel and Beezie (Bartrug) Nixenbaugh.
+They resided in Amity, Washington County, PA for many years before relocating to Hundred and Burton, Wetzel County, WV.
 The Hixenbaughs had no children.
-"He was a retired truck driver for Amwell Township and a Protestant," said the Wetzel Chronicle newspaper.
+Dutch was a retired truck driver for Amwell Township and a Protestant," said the Wetzel Chronicle newspaper.
 Dutch died on Feb.
 21, 1988, at the Wishing Well Manor in Fairmont, at the age of 82.
 Esther followed him to the grave a decade later.
 She passed away at Mon Point Rest Home in Morgantown in 1998.
 They too are buried at Oak Forest.

 ~ Daughter Nancy "Anna" (Taylor) Hostutler ~

-She s seen here with her sister Cora Jones.
-Anna resided with her parents, unmarried in 1920, when the federal census was taken of Hundred.
-Her occupation was listed as "Domestic."
+Anna resided with her parents, unmarried in 1920, when the federal census was taken of Hundred, Wetzel County, WV.
+That year, her occupation was listed as "Domestic."

-The Hostutlers had four children -- among them James Hostutler and Robert "Bob" Hostutler.
-Unfortunately, the couple divorced.
+The Hostutlers produced four children -- among them James W. Hostutler and Robert F. "Bob" Hostutler.

 While cooking in her kitchen one day, Anna accidentally set her clothes on fire, and she suffered severe burns from which she never recovered.
-She passed away in 1966, at the age of 82, and is buried at Oak Forest Cemetery.
+She passed away on March 6, 1966, at the age of 82, and is buried at Oak Forest Cemetery.

 ~ Son James Oliver Taylor ~